TierZeroAI/terraform-provider-tierzero/docs/resources/alert_responder.md

       4. If an error stack trace is identified with a version/git hash, investigate commits from up to 3 days prior.
 Flag potentially related commits as investigation leads
     EOT

-    fast_prompt = "Determine how many users were affected by the 500 errors.
+    impact_and_severity_prompt = "Determine how many users were affected by the 500 errors.
 Use spans aggregation query with filter: env:prod @http.method:<HTTP_METHOD> @http.route:* @http.status_code:500 and facet on @usr.id"
   }

   notification_integration_ids = [